 Humans are a transitional species.
 We are born and socialized with animal consciousness and with the potential of realizing divine consciousness.

-Golden Rules apply to both animal and divine consciousness.
-In animal consciousness, he with the gold rules.
-In divine consciousness, do onto others as you would have others do onto you.
+The Golden Rule applies to both animal and divine consciousness.
+In animal consciousness, those with the gold rule.
+In divine consciousness, we do unto others as we would have others do unto us.

 In animal consciousness we experience our world with descriptions and stories, making “every thing” seem different from every other thing.
 The experience of divine consciousness is beyond words; it is what it is whatever it is.

 With animal consciousness we view ourselves as the center of the universe.
 With divine consciousness light is the center which in effect means the center is everywhere.
 Divine consciousness is enlightenment.

 Animal consciousness is about living, divine consciousness is about loving.
 The difference between living and loving is the difference between “I” and “O.” “I” is the self.
 The letter’s form implies hierarchy.
 With each of us a point on a vertical line, we perceive others as above or below us (the Great Chain of Being).
 It implies duality and competition.
 “O” is continuous, each of us a point connected together to form a circle.
 This is love, the connecting of independent points creating a whole; a circle with no beginning and no end.
 Though the circle may appear as a duality with spaces within and without, the duality is an illusion as the spaces are not in conflict; they are mutually dependent, one cannot exist without the other.
 That is, love is the realization that what seems like a duality is just an illusion.

 Beyond happiness, realizing our individual divine consciousness is the penultimate, second to last, purpose of life.
 Life’s ultimate purpose is the collective realization of divine consciousness.